01builders/nova/appd/README.md

 ```

 Note: Flags passed when starting the application are passed down to each embedded binary. `Nova` then adds the extra flags.
-For instance, when calling `appd start --force-no-bbr`, the native apps runs with only `--force-no-bbr` flag, while the embedded app runs with `--force-no-bbr` and the default flags.
+For instance, when calling `appd start --force-no-bbr`, the native app runs with only `--force-no-bbr` flag, while the embedded app runs with `--force-no-bbr` and the default flags.

 Note 2: The remote clients work via `gRPC` connection, when overriding the start flags, please always make sure to include `with-tendermint-false` / `with-comet=false` and `--transport=grpc` in the list of flags.